 The example below creates a Kubernetes cluster with 4 worker node Virtual Machines and a master Virtual Machine (i.e. 5 VMs in your cluster).
 This cluster is set up and controlled from your workstation (or wherever you find convenient).

-3. You must have your GOPATH set up and include $GOPATH/bin in your PATH.
+set up and include $GOPATH/bin

-export GOPATH=$HOME/src/go
+.export GOPATH=$HOME/src/go

 mkdir -p $GOPATH